Social Media’s Devastating Impact on Mental Health

 Reading Time: 4 minutes

-The harmful effects of social media on are gaining more focus from experts.
+The harmful effects of social media on mental health are gaining more focus from experts.

 The Royal College of Psychiatrists has urged for a deeper knowledge about how online activities and social media can affect the mental health of young people.